“I like a good challenge”

 I met Maria Plodinec a couple of years ago during an event from Basel Area Business & Innovation and I remember thinking – what a cool person.
 She had just started as a CEO with Artidis back then with a handful of employees.
 Now, numerous research papers and developments later, Artidis has grown significantly.

 And your focus is on diagnosing cancer, especially breast cancer.
-Usually, women do a mammography.
-And when the doctor suggests to look into the findings further, they remove some of the suspicious tissue to examining, meaning that they look at that tissue closely.
+Usually, women do mammography.
+And when the doctor suggests looking into the findings further, they remove some of the suspicious tissue to examining, meaning that they look at that issue closely.
 Then it takes a couple of days until the patient gets her result.
 You are taking that process a step further.
 You use atomic force microscopy.
 That means that is a very sensitive microscope and this microscope palpates the tissue with a laser.
 So you know within three hours if a person has breast cancer.

 So, they have a high propensity to spread, to metastasize which is actually what kills at the end the cancer patients.
 They have very unique physical characteristics.
 They’re very deformable and that has its biological function.
 Because when you think of how does a cell from breast or lung end up in liver or bone or distant sites – so how do these metastases spread – and if those cells don’t have those particular physical characteristics, they won’t be able to sneak in between different tissue sides and actually spread.

 So you can say better which cancer is producing metastases.